meonwax/meonwax.github.io/system.md

 This will only work with filenames containing spaces
     find . -depth -name '* *' | while IFS= read -r f ; do mv -v "$f" "$(dirname "$f")/$(basename "$f"|tr '[A-Z]' '[a-z]')" ; done

-You have to use both if you have a mix of filenames with spaces and without them in your working folder.
+You have to use both if you have a mix of filenames with spaces and without them in your folder.

 Set FAT label